danieltebor/cs3642-assignment-two/README.md

 ```

 ### Nilsson Score Heuristic
 The Nilsson score is a useful heuristic for determining the direction the search order should go in.
 The score starts at 0.
 If the center tile is nonzero, one is added.
 Then the state grid is traversed in clockwise order, ignoring the center.
 For the current tile, if the next tile is not what it should be, add 2 to the score.
-At the end the score is multiplied by 3 to weight it.
+At the end, the score is multiplied by 3 to increase its weight.
 This heuristic is then added to the Manhattan distance heuristic.

 ```c
 const unsigned int X_CLOCKWISE_ORDER[8] = {0, 1, 2, 2, 2, 1, 0, 0};